mikepred/MAP/memory-bank/progress.md

 *   Decision to create a comprehensive, educational README for the Text Analyzer.
 *   Decision to systematically review and update the Memory Bank for all project changes.
 *   Previous session: Completed Modules 3A-3E for the Text Analyzer project.
-*   Current session:
+*   Earlier in current session:
     *   Introduced the `branch_visualizer.py` script and `branch_visualization.mermaid.txt` example.
-    *   Updated all core Memory Bank files (`projectbrief.md`, `productContext.md`, `systemPatterns.md`, `techContext.md`, `activeContext.md`, `progress.md`) to reflect the addition and functionality of the Git Branch Visualizer.
+    *   Updated all core Memory Bank files to reflect the addition and functionality of the Git Branch Visualizer.
-    *   Restructured Module 4 documentation into a series of sub-modules for clarity and better learning progression.
+    *   Restructured Module 4 documentation into a series of sub-modules.
-    *   Restructured Module 5 documentation into a series of sub-modules for clarity and better learning progression.
+    *   Restructured Module 5 documentation into a series of sub-modules.
+*   **Current session (continued)**:
+    *   Started Module 4 for Text Analyzer.
+    *   Completed Module 4A (testing and review of `analyzer.py`).
+    *   Implemented Module 4B, Enhancement 1 (Stop Word Removal) in `text_analyzer.py`.
+    *   Currently updating Memory Bank files (`systemPatterns.md`, `activeContext.md`, `progress.md`) to reflect this progress.